Rapptz/discord.py/docs/api.rst

         - ``count``: An integer specifying how many messages were deleted.
         - ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID where the message got deleted.

+        .. attribute:: message_bulk_delete

+        Messages were bulk deleted by a moderator.

+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

+        - ``count``: An integer specifying how many messages were deleted.

+        .. attribute:: message_pin

+        A message was pinned in a channel.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who had their message pinned.

+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with two attributes:

+        - ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID where the message was pinned.
+        - ``message_id``: the ID of the message which was pinned.

+        .. attribute:: message_unpin

+        A message was unpinned in a channel.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who had their message unpinned.

+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with two attributes:

+        - ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID where the message was unpinned.
+        - ``message_id``: the ID of the message which was unpinned.

+        .. attribute:: integration_create

+        A guild integration was created.

+        .. attribute:: integration_update

+        A guild integration was updated.

+        .. attribute:: integration_delete

+        A guild integration was deleted.

 .. class:: AuditLogActionCategory